NAMIBIA’S UNTOUCHED NORTH

 Distance approx. 400 km; driving time approx. 5 h

-If you have not yet had the opportunity, you will visit the Vingerklip together with your guide in the morning.
+If you have not yet had the opportunity, you visit the Vingerklip together with your guide in the morning.
 This remarkable 35-meter-high rock needle resembles a finger, hence the name ‘Finger Rock’.
-Hiking trails will take you up to the Vingerklip, offering great photo opportunities of the valley below.
-You will then continue to Okahandja.
+Hiking trails take you up to the Vingerklip, offering great photo opportunities of the valley below.
+You then continue to Okahandja.
 Take some time to browse through the well-known souvenir market, where you can find wood carvings, textiles and jewellery to name but a few.
-Just a short drive further and you will reach the Elegant Farmstead, situated in a private game reserve.
-Take a sunset drive (optional) or just relax and reflect on everything you have seen and experienced over the past days.
-In the evening, you will be treated to a typical Namibian farmer’s meal.
+You then finally reach the charming Immanuel Wilderness Lodge close to Windhoek.
+Take your time to sit back and reflect on everything you have seen and experienced over the past days.

 Breakfast | Dinner

-Distance approx. 150 km; driving time approx. 2 h
+Distance approx. 70 km; driving time approx. 1-2 hours

-After breakfast, you will head back to Windhoek where you will arrive between 2pm and 3pm.
+After breakfast, you head back to Windhoek.
 Depending on the rest of your travel plans, we take you directly to the airport or to a hotel of your choice in Windhoek.
 You say farewell to your guide – totsiens – until next time.

 - Guided lodge safari as per the itinerary